Blagoja95/job-board-web-app/README.md

 return all users

-/users with parameters can be use to find specific user, update or delte user
+/users with parameters can be use to find specific user, update or delete user

 calling /users via POST method is used to create a new user